- How it Works

 Experiencing the Virtual Booth

 When most people think of conferences and trade shows, they think of long days standing by the booth and keeping one’s attention ready for a new conversation.
-In short, online conferences have a much different feel to them, given the remote nature.
+In short, online conferences have a much different feel to them, given their remote nature.

 Upon execution of the workflow on selected automation equipment, Synthace uses those very workflows to instruct on the different processing steps and subsequent structuring of the data.
 The Synthace platform then creates a visual representation of the data, allowing researchers to carry out a dynamic analysis based on multiple sources.
 To learn more, check out the recording of the talk.

-The work which this talk was based on was done in collaboration with Oxford Biomedica, Cell and Gene Therapy Catapult, and WattBE Innovations, and is presented in our joint Bioprocessing 4.0 report.
+The work on which this talk was based on was done in collaboration with Oxford Biomedica, Cell and Gene Therapy Catapult, and WattBE Innovations, and is presented in our joint Bioprocessing 4.0 report.

 Overall, BPI Europe delivered some new and exciting content from the bioprocessing community with hundreds of talks, Q&A and networking sessions taking place during the five-day virtual event.
 Much was discussed about working in a more virtual environment as a result of the pandemic and how industry 4.0 can have a positive impact on implementing change to help navigate this new working environment.